farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 		sudo service xrdp restart

-e.
-Run a remote desktop connection and use the public IP of your VM to
-    connect to your VM.
+Run a remote desktop connection and use the public IP of your VM to connect to your VM.

-f.
 If you want to always connect to the same session when you connect to your VM via remote desktop, als run:

 		 sudo vim /etc/xrdp/xrdp.ini